vbaconnet-ledger/developer-portal/_docs/transport/app-protocol.md

 You have now managed to connect to the Nano.
 This section describes how to call the various blockchain instructions to the Nano using the Blockchain API.

-## Code from scratch...

-The ways to implement a Nano App protocol will vary, depending on the way the community developed their Nano app.

-To implement the connexion and communication from scratch, we recommend you to refer to the application documentations, for instance [BTC app](https://github.com/LedgerHQ/ledger-app-btc/blob/master/doc/btc.asc) and [ETH app](https://github.com/LedgerHQ/ledger-app-eth/blob/master/doc/ethapp.asc).

 ## ...Or use packages